 Under certain conditions, patch state data my be unavailable for a given server.
-When this happens, specific messages will be presented in the appropriate field detailing the reason.
+When this happens, specific messages display in the appropriate field detailing the reason.
 These include:

 - Server does not support patch reporting (TPD<7.3.0) - Server has never been refreshed - Last server refresh was not successful - 1.
-PAIR Server: Log in using admusr credentials
+PAIR Server: Login using admusr credentials.